P-p-H-d/mlib/README.md

 It doesn't perform any switch of the data which has to be read.
 This function is thread-safe and performs atomic operation on the snapshot.

-TODO: Document MRSW & MRMW snapshots
+TODO: Document SPMC & MPMC snapshots

 ### M-SHARED